jump-dev/Dualization.jl/docs/src/manual.md

 \end{align}
 ```

-Where `-N` is a positive semidefinite matrix.
+Where `N` is negative semidefinite, i.e., `-N` is a positive semidefinite matrix.

 ###### Dual